 And today, thanks to Django, Eventbrite can adjust events to any audience size and provide even 50 million users with never-to-be-forgotten experiences.

-Uber is the brand most people associate with ride-sharing and also a perfect pick for the list of Django site examples.
+Uber is the brand most of people associate with ride-sharing and also a perfect pick for the list of Django site examples.

 But few know that Uber uses Python/Django for their APIs, calculations, and business logic.